dm-drogeriemarkt/Email-to-Confluence/README.md

 and post them as blog posts into the default space.

 The configuration is explained on the configuration page.
-The advanced configuration options are explained [here](doc/formatting.md).
+Formatting options are explained in detail [here](doc/formatting.md).

 ## Further Information
 - [Formatting](doc/formatting.md)